Starmer's Silence Over Dawn Butler - Guido Fawkes

-Sir Keir Starmer has had literally nothing to say in response to one of his own MPs being stopped and searched over the weekend.
+Sir Keir Starmer has had literally nothing to say in response to one of his own MPs being stopped by the police over the weekend.
 Even Boris Johnson has put out a statement in sympathy with Dawn Butler, after she was pulled over in Hackney at the weekend when she was a passenger in a BMW driven by a black friend.
+Boris’s response was released this morning:

 “Police have made a statement saying they made a mistake.
 But obviously it’s very important Met continue to do everything they can, as indeed they do, to show they’re serving every part of our country + serving every part of our community with fairness and equality”

-Guido has reproduced Sir Keir’s response in full:
+Guido has also reproduced Sir Keir’s response in full:

 “…”